+Shaun Randol founded The Mantle in 2009.
+Today he is the Editor-in-Chief and Publisher.
+You can email him at shaun [at] themantle.net.
 Shaun is the co-editor of Gambit: Newer African Writing.
-He is also an Associate Fellow at the World Policy Institute in New York City, and a member of the National Book Critics Circle and the PEN American Center.
-His personal website is shaunrandol.com.
+He is also a Fellow at the World Policy Institute in New York City, and a member of the National Book Critics Circle and the PEN American Center.
+You can follow him on Twitter @shaunrandol, but you won't see much action.

 The United States Department of Culture (USDAC) and the Associação Espaço Cultural Lanchonette (aka Lanchonete) are taking over the Bowery Poetry Club for a series of evening encounters and exchanges.
 The Situational Junta, as the multi-part event is called, is equal parts happy hour, radio talk show, creative mixer, and ideas incubator.